 - Always limb a tree after it is cut down.
-Only then can limbing be done safely and prop- - Leave the larger limbs underneath the felled - tree to support the tree as you work.
+Only then can limbing be done safely and properly. - Leave the larger limbs underneath the felled tree to support the tree as you work - tree to support the tree as you work.
 Start at the base of the felled tree and work toward the top, cutting branches and limbs.
 Remove small limbs with one cut. - Keep the tree between you and the chain.
 Cut from the side of the tree opposite the branch you are cutting.